-Where can you see Mountain Gorillas in Africa?
+Where to Trek Mountain Gorillas in Africa?

-Trekking Gorillas in Uganda
+Gorilla Trekking Tours in Uganda

 Enjoy a 3 day gorilla trekking safari to Bwindi in Uganda from Kigali in Rwanda.
 This trip offers a breathtaking experience in the forests of Uganda.
 Read more.

 Rwanda, a tiny country in east Africa has got mountain gorillas as a major attraction.
 The Volcanoes National Park Rwanda also known as Parc National Des Volcans (PNV) is also a habitat to Golden Monkeys, white and black colobus monkeys, vervet monkeys and other primate species.
 Around Volcanoes national park is also a place where Dian Fossey, a famous gorilla conservationist was buried.
 The park is on an area of around 46 square miles and comprises of six volcanoes.
 Although the country faced a grave genocide in the first half of 1990’s, there has been a tremendous recovery in the economy where tourism including gorilla trekking are progressing steadily.
 At the Volcanoes Park is where Dian Fossey put her base and research centre.
 On a better note, Gorilla Tracking in Rwanda is slightly less tiresome than in Bwindi Forest as these primates do not make several movements.

 Gorilla Trekking in the Democratic Republic of Congo

 The Democratic Republic of Congo has got Mountain gorillas in the Virunga National Park or Parc National des Virunga.
 The same country is also a home to the Eastern Lowland Gorillas in Kahuzi Biega National Park.
 The population of gorillas in Gongo experienced a major obstruction as many of these primates were violently killed in 2007.